Utkarsh9631/GitDemo/README.md

 # GitDemo
-This is the demo of git
+This is the demo of git.